kikinit/mddoc-toolkit/README.md

 git clone https://github.com/kikinit/mddoc-toolkit.git
 ```

-To import the toolkit as a module in your project, you can use npm:
+NOT ENABLED YET: To import the toolkit as a module in your project, you can use npm:

 ```bash
 npm install @kikinit/mddoc-toolkit